95,891 schools · Updated May 2026

 Where does this data come from?

-All data comes from the National Center for Education Statistics (NCES) Common Core of Data, collected annually from every public school in America.
+All data comes from the National Center for Education Statistics (NCES) Common Core of Data and EDFacts, collected annually from every public school in America.
 This is the same federal data used by the US Department of Education.

 How often is the data updated?

 NCES publishes updated school data annually, typically in the fall.
-We re-process and re-score all schools within a few weeks of each release.
+We incorporate the latest data within a few weeks of each release.